Arrival in Beijing – Trans Siberian Rail

 Oh, did I tell you this all happened in the pouring rain?

 This arrival in Beijing marked the last stop of the Trans Siberian train.
 And the last part of a pretty exhausting mission I was doing in collaboration with a European technology company.
 More about that, soon here on the blog.

 The Trans Siberian and Trans Mongolian part of the trip started in Moscow.
-I had the chance of making stops along the way in Yekaterinburg, in Irkutsk and in Mongolia, before reaching China.
+I had the chance of making stops along the way in Yekaterinburg, in Irkutsk and Mongolia, before reaching China.

-Part 1 of a longer project
+Part 1 of a more extended project